Discover Your Ideal Coasteering Adventure In Cornwall

 An idyllic seaside resort village, Polzeath is best known for its golden sandy beach which is popular with surfers and tourists.
 The village can be found 6 miles north of Wadebridge and is located in the civil parish of St Minver.
 Although the town itself may be peaceful, along the coast you’ll find some of the best coasteering experiences that the Atlantic coast has to offer.

 During a coasteering adventure, you will swim, climb and jump along the cliffs in Polzeath, playing in the waves and discovering amazing sea caves.
-Coasteering is truly the best way to explore and experience the stunning Cornish coast.
+Coasteering in Cornwall is truly the best way to explore and experience the stunning Cornish coast.

 As Polzeath is a diverse coastline with many hidden coves and caves, there are plenty of watersport and climbing adventures you can enjoy whilst coasteering.
 For example, you can enjoy surfing, scrambling, jumping, kayaking, swimming and paddleboarding.

-Is coasteering Polzeath suitable for beginners?
+Are Polzeath coasteering routes suitable for beginners?

 There are many coasteering companies in Cornwall that offer coasteering experiences for beginners and more advanced individuals.
 It is important you let your tour company know you are a beginner whilst booking a tour, however, so they can accommodate you accordingly and place you on a tour with other beginners and experienced instructors.

-Best places to explore when coasteering Polzeath.
+Best places to explore when coasteering Polzeath

 If you want to explore North Cornwall, you won’t want to miss Polzeath beach.
 Polzeath beach truly offers the best of both worlds, as it has a beach perfect for surfing and relaxing, plus a rugged coastline which makes it ideal for coasteering.
 As Polzeath beach is a popular tourist spot, you’ll find great food and drink options here, perfect for a pre or post-coasteering adventure refuel.